NicholasLocatelli/PokemonAlbumBuilder/WINDOWS.md

 ### "relation does not exist" error
 - This means the database tables haven't been created yet
-- Run `windows-setup-db.bat` to create all necessary tables
+- Run `setup-db.bat` to create the database and all necessary tables
 - This is a required step when using PostgreSQL locally

 ## Passwords and Security